open-telemetry/opamp-spec/specification.md

 client's private key.

-The Server SHOULD validate the request and SHOULD respond with a OpAMPConnectionSettings where the certificate.public_key contains the issued certificate.
+The Server SHOULD validate the request and SHOULD respond with a OpAMPConnectionSettings where the certificate.cert contains the issued certificate.

 #### ConnectionSettingsOffers Message